Rundēni: The Roman Catholic Church of Christ's Ascension in Rundēni

 The church is located at the heart of Rundēni - opposite the bus stop, and was built without towers.
 There is a separately standing small bell-tower with two bells.
 An iron fencing on the stone basis fences the church and bell-tower.
 Local landowner Andrey Shahno constructed the church about 1820.
 Inside the church is a crypt, in which was buried the family of landowner Victor Shahno - descendant of Andrei Shahno.
 Victor Shahno himself had emigrated abroad during the Second World War.
 Until 1946 the crypt was available for visitors, but later was closed to prevent looting.

-Rundēnu Manor / Rundēnu School / Museum
+Rundēnu school building

 Rundēnu School building is located on the territory of the manor, whose owner was Polish landowner Victor Shahno.
 Now on a place of Rundēnu Manor is only a park.
 In park of the manor the landowner has planted two malls of trees - on the one hand - lindens' mall, on another - fir-trees' mall.
 Lindens’ mall is kept and up to now.
 Fir-trees’ mall has been cut down for building needs during the Second World War.
 At this time inside the manor is located the school complex.

 In 1938 construction of a new building of secondary school has begun.
 Future school director Arthur Burtnieks headed building construction.
 The school was built by hand, without technique help.
 In 1939 has opened the doors the spacious three-storey building of school.
 Now the building of school is empty - in 2007 was last school release.